booncon/beerboon-labelator/README.md

 For this to look great you will need to have the necessary fonts installed on your computer (licenses..) :)

-Written with [Vue.js](https://vuejs.org) as an experiment in the basic way for easy customisation.
+Written as an experiment with [Vue.js](https://vuejs.org) in a simple structure for easy customisation.
-Just fork this repo, slack in your own assets & change the CSS and you can make this work for you.
+Just fork this repo, chuck in your own assets & change the CSS to make it your own.

 Happy customising, let me know what you think!